TRAVEL NORTH - 43: WHAT CHANGED A Peaceful County Town To Busy Hub? Northallerton's Railway Story

 The first company to establish a rail presence in Northallerton was the Great North of England Railway

 The GNER opened 1841 between York and Darlington, with its one branch that left the main line at Eryholme for Catterick and Richmond to the north-west of Northallerton.
-In 1846 the GNER was absorbed In by the Newcastle & Darllngton Junction Railway, later renamed the York & Newcastle Railway.
-In 1847 came further amalgamation, this time with the Newcastle & Berwick Railway to form the York, Newcastle & Berwick Railway (YN&BR).
-Once more, in 1854, amalgamation reared its head - this time with the Leeds Northern Railway and York & North Midland Railway to form the North Eastern Railway.
+The company built a small station on a high embankment to the west of the town, between two under-line road bridges.
+The station consisted two staggered platforms, with a handsome triple-roofed brick station building on the 'Up' side (York-bound trains) that housed the usual facilities.
+The architect commissioned to design this structure was Benjamin Green, a contemporary of the York & North Midland Railway architect George Townsend Andews.
+In 1846 the GNER was leased to the Newcastle & Darllngton Junction Railway, later leased to the York & Newcastle & Berwick Railway (YN&BR) in 1848.
+In 1854, amalgamation reared its head - this time with the Leeds Northern Railway and York & North Midland Railway to form the North Eastern Railway.
+From opening the station had changed hands four times in thirteen years.
 Heady times during the 'Railway Mania'!

 Let's get back to the Leeds Northern Railway and work from there: the company opened from Leeds to Stockton-on-Tees via Harrogate and Thirsk.
 In 1845 the Leeds & Thirsk Railway was given permission for a line from Leeds to Thirsk via Harrogate, Ripon and Wath, (renamed Melmerby owing to the pre-existence of a Wath further south in Yorkshire) opened 1848.
 Problems at the Leeds end from construction of the Bramhope Tunnel delayed trains to Leeds until 1849.
 The Leeds & Thirsk Railway (L&TR) applied for and was given permission by Parliament on 22nd July, 1848 to build a line from Melmerby direct to Northallerton, and then on 3rd July, 1851 received permission to change its name to the Leeds Northern Railway (LNR) in 1851.
 The northern end of the line to Stockton passed under the.the YN&BR by means of a bridge, built without interfering with services.
 The fare for the 238 miles from Leeds to Newcastle via the existing line from Stockton dropped to 2/- (two shillings).